-Nausicaa of the Valley of the Wind is a landmark Japanese anime film directed by Hayao Miyazaki.
-The film, which is based off of Miyazaki’s manga of the same name, was released to Japanese theaters on March 4, 1984.
+Nausicaa of the Valley of the Wind is a landmark Japanese anime film that is based off of Miyazaki’s manga of the same name.
+It was released to Japanese theaters on March 4, 1984.
 While the film was created before Studio Ghibli was founded, it is still considered by many to be the studio’s first film, since all of the major people in Studio Ghibli were involved with the project.
 Nausicaa of the Valley of the Wind won the Animage Anime Grand Prix prize in 1984, and is ranked as one of the 50 greatest science fiction films by the Internet Movie Database.
+In the 1980’s, a heavily-edited and English-dubbed version of the film titled Warriors of the Wind was released to theaters and on VHS in the United States.
+However, Miyazaki and fans of Nausicaa of the Valley of the Wind tend to strongly dislike this version of the film.
+An uncut and re-dubbed version was released on February 22, 2005 by Buena Vista Home Entertainment.

 Nausicaa of the Valley of the Wind